-Row For Canada
+Row for Canada

-Rowing Canada Aviron operates two National Training Centres (NTCs) where our senior National Team

-Athletes train year round.
-Coaches, support staff and administrative staff for Rowing Canada Aviron are based at the two NTCs.
-The NTC's are where our Senior World Championship teams and the Olympic and Paralympic teams are based.
+Rowing Canada Aviron (RCA) operates two National Training Centres (NTCs) where our senior National Team athletes train year round.
+Coaches, support staff and administrative staff for RCA are based at the two NTCs.
+The NTCs are where the Senior World Championship teams and the Olympic and Paralympic teams are based.
 The Victoria, BC Training Centre (VTC) hosts the open men's program.
 The London, ON Training Centre (LTC) hosts the open women, lightweight women, and lightweight men's programs.

 Pathways to the Senior National Team

 National Teams: There are many opportunities to represent Canada during an athlete's development.
-Athletes from any of the pathways listed above have the opportunity to represent Canada at the Junior level (under 19 years of age), the Under 23 level, and the Senior level.
-At each level, there are several events where athletes can represent Rowing Canada Aviron.
+Athletes from any of the pathways listed above have the opportunity to represent Canada at the Junior level (under 19 years of age), Under-23 level and Senior level.
+At each level, there are several events where athletes can represent RCA.

 - Junior World Rowing Championships

-- Under 23 World Rowing Championships
+- Under-23 World Rowing Championships

 - World University Championships

 - Olympic and Paralympic Games

 Information on the selection process for these programs can be found here.